Research Management in the Trust

 The Joint Research Governance Committee is responsible for the governance of research activities within the Trust in line with the UK Policy Framework for Health and Social Care Research and provides advice on healthcare research to the University of East Anglia.

-- The Committee has members from across the Trust and the University and meets monthly.
-It currently reports to the Clinical Governance Committee.
+- The Committee has members from across the Trust and the University and meets quarterly.
+It currently reports to the Research Oversight Board.

-Individual research studies taking place in the Trust must obtain both local NHS research governance approval (R&D management approval) and a favourable opinion from an NHS Research Ethics Committee.
-Currently, Trust approval for individual research studies is done in one of two ways:
+Individual research studies taking place in the Trust must obtain Trust approval, local NHS confirmation of Capacity and Capability, a favourable opinion from an NHS Research Ethics Committee and Health Research Authority.

-If you are seeking Trust approval for your research we advise that you contact the Joint Research Office as early as possible in the process.
-When a new study comes into the office for approval, the relevant research facilitator will arrange to have a short meeting with you to undertake a risk planning exercise for your study which allows any potential barriers to approval to be identified and dealt with as soon as possible and to plan with you how this will be done.
+If you are seeking Trust approval for your research we advise that you contact the Research and Development office as early as possible in the process.
+When a new study comes into the office for approval, the relevant research facilitator will arrange to have a short meeting with you to undertake a risk assessment exercise for your study which allows any potential barriers to approval to be identified and dealt with as soon as possible.

-Amendments to research must also be notified to the Joint Research Office, in order to check that these do not affect the original terms of approval for the study.
-The research facilitators will review the amendments and issue approval.
+Amendments to research must also be notified to the Research and Development office, in order to check that these do not affect the original terms of approval for the study.
+The research facilitators will review the amendments and issue confirmation of continuing Capacity and Capability.

 Individual research studies may be subject to monitoring and audit from the Sponsor during the timeline of the study.
 Further information on the procedures for individual research studies to follow to ensure compliance with Good Clinical Practice are detailed in the Joint Trust and University of East Anglia Standard Operating Procedures.